GEOS-ESM/GEOSgcm_GridComp/GEOSagcm_GridComp/GEOSphysics_GridComp/GEOSsurface_GridComp/Utils/Raster/preproc/routing/readme.txt

 Insert the Greenland index map into the catchment index map.

 6. Pfaf_to_2d_30s_land.f90:
-Transform the 1d list above to a 30 arc-sec 2d map using the map of indices.

-7. read_riveroutlet_land.f90:
-Transform the above 2d maps to the unformatted Fortran binary file "Outlet_latlon.43200x21600" that can be read directly by "mk_runofftbl.F90" of makebcs.
+Transform the 1d list above to the unformatted Fortran binary file "Outlet_latlon.43200x21600" that can be read directly by "mk_runofftbl.F90" of makebcs.